lf-araujo/nimBay/README.md

 # Intro

 I missed [torrench](https://github.com/deechoe/torrench) after it stopped working in my system.
-I usually would use it to check what is up in the latest releases from PirateBay, so I decided, as a holidays project, to achieve this very simple behaviour of listing latest releases.
+I usually would use it to check what is up in the latest releases, so I decided, as a holidays project, to achieve this very simple behaviour of listing latest releases.

 There you go.
 Enjoy.